 The final important difference is that you can email any report right from the reports screen.

-Certain modules have a report icon on the main screen as well as a reports tab.
-These are Accounts Receivable, Accounts Payable, General Ledger and Inventory.
+Certain modules have a report icon on the main screen as well as a reports tab, such as Accounts Receivable and Accounts Payable.
 These will be covered separately.

 Here is an example of a standard report in Sales History: